 A bad credit score comes with a high cost.
 If your credit score is below 580, it might be harder for you to open a new credit card, get a mortgage or rent an apartment.
 Poor credit could even hurt your chances of getting a new job if your employer runs a credit check as part of the hiring process.

 In many cases, lenders will be less willing to offer loans or other lines of credit to people with low credit scores.
 If you do receive a loan or a credit card, you might end up paying higher interest rates than people with higher credit scores.
 That said, you still have options.
 You can apply for one of the best credit cards for bad credit or put a deposit on a secured credit card and begin rebuilding your credit score.
-If you need to take out a loan, here are some bad credit personal loans to consider — and if you’re shopping for a mortgage, here’s our advice on how to get a mortgage with bad credit.
+Check out our CardMatch feature to see if you pre-qualify for a card without affecting your credit score.

 How is a bad credit score calculated?